jordanazulay-maker/moglie-ha/README.md

 ## 🌟 Enhanced Features

 * **🌍 Fully Multilingual:** Moglie speaks your language!
 He automatically detects your Home Assistant profile settings and translates all quotes and setup menus.
-Currently supporting:
+Currently supporting **12 languages**.
-  * **English, Spanish, French, German, Italian, Portuguese, Arabic, and Hebrew.**
 * **💬 Custom Quotes:** Don't like the default phrases?
 Override any state (Rain, Cold, Night, Armed, etc.) with your own custom text directly from the UI!
 * **🎛️ Dynamic Visual Editor:** The setup UI is smarter than ever, automatically grouping and hiding advanced options (like custom quotes and night mode times) until you actually enable them.
 * **👆 Interactive Tap Actions:** Click on Moglie or his text to trigger native Home Assistant actions, like popping open your alarm control panel.